CRYPTOCOCCUS LATEX AGGLUTINATION TEST

 Clinical Significance

-- Latex agglutination test has both diagnostic and prognostic value since progressive disease is usually accompanied by increasing antigen titers.
+The Cryptococcal Antigen Latex Agglutination System is a qualitative and semi-quantitative test system for the detection of capsular polysaccharide antigens of Cryptococcus neoformans.
+Latex agglutination test has both diagnostic and prognostic value since progressive disease is usually accompanied by increasing antigen titers.
 Declining titers are usually associated with clinical improvement, with or without therapy.
 Inadequate therapy is indicated by stationary or rising titers on subsequent, sequential specimens.
 Cryptococcal antigen in the body fluids of the untreated patient indicates active infection.
 However, in some treated patients, titers remain positive at low levels for extended periods during which the organism can no longer be demonstrated.

 -